joeltimothyoh/Get-StorageReport/README.md

 #### Example 1

-Runs the `Get-Storage-Report.ps1` script in an instance of PowerShell.
+Runs the `Get-StorageReport.ps1` script in an instance of PowerShell.

 ```
-Powershell "C:\scripts\Get-Storage-Report\Get-Storage-Report.ps1"
+Powershell "C:\scripts\Get-StorageReport\Get-StorageReport.ps1"
 ```

 #### Example 2

-Runs the `Get-Storage-Report` module to get the storage status of `C:` and `D:`, with a specified free space threshold of `10`%.
+Runs the `Get-StorageReport` module to get the storage status of `C:` and `D:`, with a specified free space threshold of `10`%.

 ```
-Get-Storage-Report -Drive C:, D: -Threshold 10
+Get-StorageReport -Drive C:, D: -Threshold 10
 ```

 ## Security

 Unverified scripts are restricted from running on Windows by default.
-In order to use Get-Storage-Report, you will need to allow the execution of unverified scripts.
+In order to use Get-StorageReport, you will need to allow the execution of unverified scripts.
 To do so, open PowerShell as an *Administrator*.
 Then run the command:

 ```
 Set-ExecutionPolicy Unrestricted -Force